Skip to content

 • config.py: Immutable Pydantic model representing all runtime options; JSON/YAML loader with strict validation and normalization helpers.
 Includes language configuration, NER settings, and speaker detection flags (RFC-010).

-• rss.parser: Safe RSS/XML parsing using defusedxml (ADR-002), discovery of transcript/enclosure URLs, and creation of Episode models.
+• rss.parser: Safe RSS/XML parsing using defusedxml (ADR-002), discovery of transcript/enclosure URLs, publication-date helpers for filtering, and creation of Episode models from selected items.

 • workflow.episode_processor: Episode-level decision logic, transcript storage, Whisper job management, delay handling, and file naming rules.
 Integrates detected speaker names into Whisper screenplay formatting.